urbanSpatial/Public-Policy-Analytics-Landing/README.md

 ### Chapters 3 & 4: Intro to Geospatial Machine Learning

-Chapters 3 and 4 provide a first look at predictive analytics.
-Predicting home prices in Boston, MA, Chapter 3 introduces linear regression and goodness of fit metrics to asses the accuracy and generalizability of the predictive model.
-Chapter 4 builds on the initial analysis to account for the spatial pattern of home sales.
+Chapters 3 and 4 provide a first look at geospatial predictive modeling, forecasting home prices in Boston, MA.
+Chapter 3 introduces linear regression, goodness of fit metrics and cross-validation, with the goal of assessing model accuracy and generalizability.
+Chapter 4 builds on the initial analysis to account for the 'spatial process' or pattern of home prices.

 | Dataset        | Description    | Open Data URL  | File Type | Location |
 | :------------- | :------------- | :------------- | :------------- | :------------- |